 - Then choose a nominee and get a witness signature done to complete the whole process.

-- The total amount of investment.
+- The amount of investment.

-NSC Interest Rates and Maturity Period
+NSC Interest Rate & Maturity Period

 NSC maturity calculator